Atiqul-Imon/jhatika-safar/DEPLOYMENT.md

 # Deployment Guide

-This guide will help you deploy the Jhatika Sofor Travel Agency website to various platforms.
+This guide will help you deploy the Jhatika Safar Travel Agency website to various platforms.

 ## 🚀 Vercel Deployment (Recommended)